-ArcGIS includes two tools that help you transfer sets of tiles from one cache to another: Export Map Server Cache and Import Map Server Cache, both in the Server Tools toolbox.
+ArcGIS includes two geoprocessing tools that help you transfer sets of tiles from one cache to another: Export Map Server Cache and Import Map Server Cache, both in the Server Tools toolbox.
 They are useful for collaborative caching jobs where different organizations contribute tiles to one master cache.
 These tools can also be used to move subsets of tiles to machines for offline use.

 The following scenarios can help you get an idea of how the export and import tools may be useful to you.